tranquilit/pyscripter3/README.md

+WARNING: This is an **unofficial** branch which adds Python 3.10 compatibility to legacy PyScripter 3.6.4

 PyScripter is a free and open-source  Python Integrated Development Environment (IDE) created with the ambition to become competitive in functionality with commercial Windows-based IDEs available for other